musicalculinarists/beautiful-jekyll/about.md

 ---
 layout: page
 title: About Us
-subtitle: We're pretty cool.
-Maybe.
+subtitle: We're pretty cool, probably?
 ---

 My name is Inigo Montoya.
 I have the following qualities: